Marine Munition Data Compilation – Germany

 Munition in the Sea on the political agenda

-Kiel Germany, 11 August 2022
+Kiel, 11 August 2022

 The two members of the Bundestag Mr. Sönke Rix and Mr. Mathias Stein informed themselves today at GEOMAR among other things about the problem of munition in the sea and the status quo of research.